-Ashland University (AU) is a mid-sized private university conveniently located in Ashland, Ohio, a short distance from the cities of Akron, Cleveland, and Columbus.
+Ashland University (AU) is a mid-sized private university in Ashland, Ohio, conveniently located a short distance from the cities of Akron, Cleveland, and Columbus.
 With a motto that says “Accent on the Individual,” AU is favored by homeschoolers because it truly values the individual student.
 The university offers a unique educational experience that combines the challenge of strong, applied academic programs with a faculty and staff who build nurturing relationships with their students.

 Originally called Ashland College, this institution of higher education was established in 1878 by the German Baptist Brethren Church.
 Judeo-Christian values are the foundation of the educational and social environment at Ashland.
 The school’s mission statement reads: “Ashland University, guided by our Christian heritage, is a comprehensive, private university that provides a transformative learning experience, shaping graduates who work, serve and lead with integrity in their local, national, and global communities.”